Angel Azrael

 - For caution.
 Reject fear-based claims, omens, and certainty about death timing.

 That is the healthiest way to let Azrael be serious.
-The figure can speak to mortality without becoming sensational.
+The figure can speak to mortality without becoming sensational, manipulative, or predictive.

 How to use generated angel-style names carefully